christianpetri/Juventus_Semesterarbeit_Webentwicklung_4I_2018/README.md

 Connected successfully to the MongoDB

 ### Possible errors
--Not connected to the TMDb API (Are you offline?)
+- Not connected to the TMDb API (Are you offline?)
--Backend offline.
+- Backend offline.
 (Restart Backend with npm run start)

 ## Built With
 ### Frontend